adamralph/liteguard/how_to_build.md

     `git config core.filemode false`

-*If you are using Linux or OSX, you may have to execute these commands using `sudo`
+*If you are using Linux or OSX, you may have to execute this command using `sudo`

 **Earlier versions of Mono may also work if Microsoft.Build.dll is manually added to the Mono GAC.